marimall/CoVaya/README.md

 # CoVaya
 Do you feel that a specific short read company's SARS Cov 2 aligner sucks?Well, welcome to the club!
 This python code alignes your fastqs to the SARS Cov 2 genome and returns several statistics with a number of very well knonw freely available tools.

-In order to use it please download and transfer on the same directory freebayes: https://github.com/freebayes/freebayes

 ## Dependencies

 This pipeline depends on the hard work of several teams that created truly amazing and helpful tools free of depending environments.
 This tools are